Benitex/Automatic-Level-Scaling/README.md

 `AutomaticLevelScaling.setSettings(update_moves:, automatic_evolutions:, :proportional_scaling, first_evolution_level:, second_evolution_level:)`

 * `update_moves` can be set to false if you don't want moves to be updated after setting the new level and stage
+* `only_scale_if_higher` can be set to true if you want to use the original level when a player's pokemon level is lower than the original level
+* `only_scale_if_lower` can be set to true if you want to use the original level when a player's pokemon level is higher than the original level
 * `proportional_scaling` can be set to true if you want to scale levels but take original level differences into consideration
 * `automatic_evolutions` can be set to false if you don't pokemon to automatically evolve if possible
 * `first_evolution_level` is the level required for pokemon that don't evolve by level up to get to the mid form